projectriff/projectriff.io/docs/v0.6/getting-started/gke.md

 sidebar_label: GKE
 ---

-The following will help you get started running a riff function on GKE.
+The following will help you get started running a riff function with Knative on GKE.

+To get started with streaming or with the core runtime, follow these steps first, and then continue with the [Streaming](../runtimes/streaming) or [Core](../runtimes/core) runtime docs.
+Runtimes can be used separately or together.

 ## Create a Google Cloud project